-GDP Annual Growth Rate in Uganda is expected to be 4.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Uganda to stand at 5.60 in 12 months time.
-In the long-term, the Uganda GDP Annual Growth Rate is projected to trend around 6.20 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Uganda is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Uganda to stand at 3.60 in 12 months time.
+In the long-term, the Uganda GDP Annual Growth Rate is projected to trend around 3.60 percent in 2021 and 4.30 percent in 2022, according to our econometric models.